Aaliahaly/BINF6970-Final/README.md

 The final validation confirms consistency between the processed datasets and the populated database.

+The validation report confirms the final counts for patients, samples, genes, mutations, expression records, CNA records, and sample features.

 ---

-## Documentation (i.e, Project writeup)
+## Documentation

-The documentation includes:
+The project writeup includes:

 - Project overview
 - Data source screening table